Kir-Antipov/emit-file-webpack-plugin/README.md

             // REQUIRED.
             // Name of the file to add to assets.
-            // if hash option is enabled add [hash] here to choose where to insert the compilation hash
+            // If hash option is enabled add `[hash]` here to choose where to insert the compilation hash.
-            // see the hash option for more information
+            // See the hash option for more information.
             filename: `index.js`,

             // REQUIRED.